misterhoughton/wdio-lit/README.md

         npm run test:unit

 Fast and straightforward.
 Unit tests can be run against services which contain fewer dependencies and which are shared between components.
-Mocha is included in WDIO already - no need to introduce any other packages.
+Mocha is included in WDIO already so there is no need to introduce any additional packages.
+The examples in this repo use the [Node Assert](https://nodejs.org/api/assert.html) library.

 ### Component Testing (`src/Component.test.ts`)